 The 4-7-8 Breathing method is a method I have my patients practice to assist with their pain.

-Pain is a multi-factorial experience. and it is affected by a variety of factors.
+Pain is a multi-factorial experience that is affected by a variety of factors.
 If those factors are significant enough your brain will warn you about it by telling you pain.
 Stress, anxiety, anger and depression all can be reasons why you experience pain.
-Not surprisingly, these are found in those with chronic pain.
+Not surprisingly, these are common in those with chronic pain.

 - Improve well being